 - Have access upon request to pastoral/spiritual services.

-- Expect that treatment records are confidential unless you have given permission to release information or reporting is required or permitted by law.
+- Expect that treatment records are confidential unless you have given permission.
+To release information or any reporting is required to be permitted by law.
 When the hospital releases your records to others, such as insurers, it emphasizes that the records are confidential.

 - Review your own medical record and to have the information explained within a reasonable amount of time, except when restricted by law.